Discontinuing (Withdrawing from) SBP Coverage Due to Qualifying VA Disability

-Retirees who meet one of the following two criteria are eligible to withdraw from SBP:
+Retirees who meet one of the following two criteria are eligible to discontinue participation in the Survivor Benefit Plan:

 A) The retiree has had a service-connected disability rated by the VA as totally disabled for a continuous period of 10 or more years; or

-B) The retiree has had a total disability rating from the VA for at least five continuous years immediately following the last date of active duty.
+B) The retiree has had a total disability rating from the VA for at least five continuous years immediately following the last date of discharge or release from active duty.

-In making your decision about withdrawing from the Survivor Benefit Plan (SBP), you should consider both the potential VA award of Dependency and Indemnity Compensation (DIC) and the amount of the SBP annuity.
+In making your decision about discontinuing participation in the Survivor Benefit Plan (SBP), you should consider both the potential VA award of Dependency and Indemnity Compensation (DIC) and the amount of the SBP annuity.
 In addition, you should consider your legal obligations, such as a court order or divorce decree requiring you to maintain SBP coverage, before making your decision.

-Withdrawal from SBP coverage due to qualifying VA disability, sometimes referred to as discontinuation based on disability, is different than terminating SBP coverage between the 25th and 36th month of retirement.
+Discontinuing SBP coverage due to qualifying VA disability (also referred to as withdrawing from SBP coverage due to VA disability) is different than terminating SBP coverage between the 25th and 36th month of retirement.

 For assistance in making your decision about withdrawing, please contact your branch of service retiree services organization:

-Click Here to download the SBP Withdrawal Fact Sheet
+Click Here to download the SBP Discontinuation/Withdrawal Fact Sheet

 Dependency and Indemnity Compensation (DIC)